PostHog/posthog.com/contents/docs/contribute/updating-documentation.md

 - [Node.js](https://nodejs.org/en/download/)
 - [Yarn](https://classic.yarnpkg.com/en/docs/install)

-Optionally, if you are unfamiliar with using Git from the commmand line, you should also have the following installed:
+Optionally, if you are unfamiliar with using Git from the command line, you should also have the following installed:

 - [GitHub Desktop](https://desktop.github.com/)
 - [Visual Studio Code](https://code.visualstudio.com/download)